 String these across flower beds or hang them from trees.
-The light reflections act as a fantastic cat deterrents for gardens and will deter them from going anywhere near your garden.
+The light reflections act as a fantastic cat deterrent for gardens, deterring cats from going anywhere near your garden.

 #6 Spiked tree collar

-Plastic spikes are an affordable cat repellent, that also stop birds from landing.
-As they can be easily screwed to fencing, trees, gates and even sheds, only the minimal DIY is required.
+Plastic spikes are an affordable cat repellent idea.
+They also stop birds from landing.
+As they can be easily screwed to fencing, trees, gates and even sheds, only minimal DIY is required.

 Attaching plastic spikes to fencing is also a way to keep burglars out!

 If installing a chicken wire fence around your plants doesn’t appeal, consider using Defenders Prickle Strip Dig Stopper.

 This plastic mesh has spikes that cause discomfort to pets and wildlife when they try to dig, making them stop.
 As it sits under the soil, it’s unobtrusive and humane, yet allows plants to grow.